 St. Anthony of Padua Catholic School

 St. Anthony of Padua Catholic Church and School was founded in 1951 as an African American Franciscan church and school.
 The Sisters of St. Francis of the Neumann Communities have led the school since its conception and strive to instill lifelong learning, leadership, and service in each student.
-The original school was a single-wing addition to the church and shared office space with other church programs.
+The original school was a single-wing addition and shared office space with other church programs.

 Designed to blend into the residential neighborhood, the exterior of the building is comprised of stone veneer, plank siding, cedar brackets, and metal standing seam roof assemblies.
 A long front canopy allows for easy drop-off and pick-up of students and supports a green vegetated roof.
 The kindergarten wing is supported by a separate drop-off to allow parents the ability to walk their children to their classrooms.
-The building was placed adjacent to a playground, which allows young children to access the playground without crossing the parking lot.
+The building was placed adjacent to a playground, which allows young children playground access without crossing the parking lot.